Five ways to lower your Grindr dating bounce rate

 5. Get out of your pool

 Find some fresh faces on your Grindr feed by logging in when in a suburb you don’t usually frequent and let the notifications begin to flow.
 You can also mix up what shows on your feed by applying specific filter search settings that will cast a wider net further afield by virtue of less common demographic attributes being targeted in your search.
-So feel free to filter for anything as specific as: daddies; with photos; open relationship or single; open to random play/NSA; aged 42-56; 1.70-1.88 metres tall; weighs 70-110kg.
+So feel free to filter for anything as specific as: jocks; with photos; open relationship or single; open to random play/NSA; aged 42-56; 1.70-1.88 metres tall; weighs 70-110kg.